Dr. John Schaaf

 Dr. Lydolph began her veterinary career in her hometown of Jefferson City, MO in 2006, where she worked for six years as a general and emergency practitioner.
 She joined the North Mecklenburg Animal Hospital family in the summer of 2012 and is one of the senior doctors.

 Outside of her work life, Dr. Lydolph enjoys biking, bird watching and spending time outdoors with her family.
-She and her husband, Don, have one two legged child named Emily and five furry four legged children.
+She and her husband, Don, have one two legged child named Emily and several furry four legged children.
 Their pets include her daughter’s numerous hermit crabs, Robin Acorn and Coco Beans the French bulldogs, and Sully the tabby cat.

 Dr. Lisa Bancroft